mcuellar/cloud-docs-hub/docs/kubernetes/tutorial.md

 Kubernetes supports automation and repeatability.
 Teams can deploy new features or microservices faster without worrying about infrastructure setup every time.

 For business:
-This means faster product updates, quicker response to market demands, and competitive advantage 🚀.
+This means faster product updates, quicker response to market demands, and competitive advantage.

 ### Consistent Environments = Fewer Bugs
 Each microservice in Kubernetes is containerized, meaning it runs with all its dependencies in a self-contained package.
 You can run the exact same app setup in: